René Magritte: Philosophical and artistic gestures

-More recently, Patricia Allmer has demonstrated the influence of fairground attractions on Magritte's art – from carousels and circuses to panoramas and stage magic.
+More recently, Patricia Allmer has demonstrated the influence of fairground attractions on Magritte's art, from carousels and circuses to panoramas and stage magic.

 Artists influenced by Magritte

-Contemporary artists have been greatly influenced by René Magritte's stimulating examination of the fickleness of images.
-Some artists who have been influenced by Magritte's works include John Baldessari, Ed Ruscha, Andy Warhol, Jasper Johns, Jan Verdoodt, Martin Kippenberger, Duane Michals, Storm Thorgerson, and Luis Rey.
-Some of the artists' works integrate direct references and others offer contemporary viewpoints on his abstract fixations.
+Contemporary artists have been greatly influenced by Magritte's examination of the fickleness of images.
+Artists influenced by Magritte include John Baldessari, Ed Ruscha, Andy Warhol, Jasper Johns, Jan Verdoodt, Martin Kippenberger, Duane Michals, Storm Thorgerson, and Luis Rey.
+Some of their works integrate direct references and others offer contemporary viewpoints on his abstract fixations.

-Magritte's use of simple graphic and everyday imagery has been compared to that of the pop-artists.
+Magritte's use of simple graphic and everyday imagery has been compared to that of pop artists.
 His influence in the development of pop art has been widely recognized, although Magritte himself discounted the connection.
 He considered the pop artists' representation of "the world as it is" as "their error", and contrasted their attention to the transitory with his concern for "the feeling for the real, insofar as it is permanent."
-The 2006–2007 LACMA exhibition "Magritte and Contemporary Art: The Treachery of Images" examined the relationship between Magritte and contemporary art.
+The 2006–07 LACMA exhibition "Magritte and Contemporary Art: The Treachery of Images" examined the relationship between Magritte and contemporary art.